legalsylvain/louve_addons/louve_product_coefficient/README.rst

 A coefficient can be:

-* A coefficient of Loss (it will be used at the beginning of the computation)
+* A coefficient of Shipping (it will be used at the beginning of the computation)
+* A coefficient of Loss (it will be used after for the computation)
 * A Custom Coefficient (it will be used at the middle of the computation)
 * A Coefficient of Margin (it will be used at the end of the computation)